PhyloGrok/OmicsVMconfigure/README.md

 ## Funding

-This work used [resource-name] at [resource provider] through allocation [allocation number] from the Advanced Cyberinfrastructure Coordination Ecosystem: Services & Support (ACCESS) program, which is supported by National Science Foundation grants #2138259, #2138286, #2138307, #2137603, and #2138296.
+This work used Jetstream2 at Indiana University (IU) through research allocation BIO220099 from the Advanced Cyberinfrastructure Coordination Ecosystem: Services & Support (ACCESS) program, which is supported by National Science Foundation grants #2138259, #2138286, #2138307, #2137603, and #2138296.

+This work used Jetstream at Indiana Universery/Texas Advanced Computing Center (IU/TACC) through research startup allocation BIO210100 from the Extreme Science and Engineering Discovery Environment (XSEDE), which was supported by National Science Foundation grant number #1548562.

-This work used [resource-name] at [resource provider] through allocation [allocation project number] from the Extreme Science and Engineering Discovery Environment (XSEDE), which was supported by National Science Foundation grant number #1548562.
+This work used Jetstream at Indiana Universery/Texas Advanced Computing Center (IU/TACC) through educational allocation MCB200044 from the Extreme Science and Engineering Discovery Environment (XSEDE), which was supported by National Science Foundation grant number #1548562.

 ## Citations
 Campen_Brine_2018. https://github.com/MikuckiLab/Campen_Brine_2018.